kaltura/kaltura-application-framework-guide/blog-post.md

 This use case describes giving users a tool to choose a video for the placeholder in a landing page template.
 Upon selection of the entry, it is embedded as a kaltura player in the landing page, and the template need only remember the entry ID in order to load that same video when rendering the page.

 What's happening behind the scenes?
 When the entry is chosen, the Kaltura BSE url is called with a suitable Kaltura session.
-When that session was generated, the return url containing the handler for this specific landing page template (in this case 'handle_selected_media.php') was declared in the privilege string with which the KS was created.
-That handler in turn calls the script that embeds the kaltura widget with the selected entry ID, along with the partner ID and UI Conf ID that are set in the config.
+When that session was originally generated, the return url containing the handler for this specific landing page template (in this case 'handle_selected_media.php') was declared in the privilege string with which the KS was created.
+That handler receives a url from KAF and saves it to a file database with the entry ID.
+That way, when the landing page is loaded by a user, a given entry ID maps to the url of the iFrame containing the relevant video player.
+A new KS is generated each time and added to that KAF url.

 **Thumbnail Selection for Emails**